 |Tracking||SteamVR 2.0 sensors ( also compatible with SteamVR 1.0 base stations)|

 Valve’s high-end VR headset is anything but minimalist.
 Featuring a bulky design loaded with dials and sliders, this headset is bound to grab quite a few eyeballs.
-Surprisingly though, it is quite convenient and comfortable.
+If you can cope with an added 809 grams plus change on your neck, the headset is surprisingly convenient and comfortable.
 Not only is the headband dial-adjustable, but you can also adjust the distance between lenses to find the best focus.